A Survey of Deep Learning for Low-Shot Object Detection: Promising Directions

-Most of current FSOD methods adopt Faster R-CNN as the detection framework.
-Actually, Faster-RCNN based FSOD methods have achieved excellent performance but there may exists more powerful detection framework for FSOD in the future.
-For example, vision transformer is a promising direction for new detection framework.
-Vision transformer divides images into patches and concatenates them into a token sequence, then adopts an attention-based encoder-decoder architecture to extract features of this token sequence.
-Vision transformers focus more on integral information of the image than local information, which has the ability to capture features missed by traditional CNN models.
-Currently vision transformer has been widely applied in many other computer vision areas.
-In FSOD, the recently proposed Meta-DETR has achieve SOTA performance on MS COCO benchmark, which exceeds previous Faster R-CNN based FSOD method by several points.
+Most of the current FSOD methods adopt Faster R-CNN as the detection framework.
+Some other powerful frameworks are worth exploring in the future.
+For example, vision transformer focuses more on holistic information of the image than local information, which can capture features missed by traditional CNN models.
+Currently, it has been widely applied in many other computer vision areas.
+In FSOD, the recently proposed Meta-DETR has improved the performance of FSOD to the SOTA on the MS COCO benchmark, which exceeds previous Faster R-CNN based detectors by several points.
 Therefore, the potential of vision transformer on FSOD still requires exploration.